 The weight weenies out there will decry that extra 228g on the CAAD13 compared to the EVO, but to put that into context, a full water bottle weighs 660g.
 And, if I’m truly honest, I just didn’t feel the difference in weight between the 13 and the Dura-Ace equipped EVO Hi-Mod I rode recently.

-Yes, the EVO Hi-Mod had plenty of high-end extras, such as a carbon-railed saddle, Shimano flagship group and lightweight SiSL2 chainset, which reduce the weight further, but this bike rides light because it shares the same KNOT 45 rims and KNOT carbon bar and post, but is £700 cheaper — the EVO Hi-Mod Dura-Ace is actually well priced at £5,499.99 compared to its competition, while a Force eTap-equipped EVO is £4,799.99 with lesser wheels and components.
+Yes, the Hi-Mod EVO had plenty of high-end extras (carbon-railed saddle, Shimano flagship group, lightweight SiSL2 chainset), which reduced the weight further, but this 13 rides light because it shares the same KNOT 45 rims and KNOT carbon bar and post, yet it’s £1,200 cheaper than the EVO Hi-Mod Dura-Ace at £5,499.99.

 The setup of this CAAD13 is so good overall, in fact the only thing I’d look to change would be to take advantage of the KNOT wheels’ tubeless compatibility and switch out the decent Vittoria tyres for a tubeless tyre, such as Continental’s sublime new 5000TL.

-Out on the road the CAAD13 is quite simply stunning, it’s hard to believe that a metal bike like this can ride quite so well.
+Out on the road, the CAAD13 is stunning.
+In fact, it’s hard to believe that a metal bike like this can ride quite so well.

-I’ve become accustomed to modern aluminium bikes being pretty special, be it big brand bikes from the likes of Trek with the Emonda ALR, Specialized with the Allez smartweld, the venerable CAAD12, or even smaller brands such as Tresca or Bowman, but this new CAAD13 is on another level.
+We’ve become accustomed to modern aluminium bikes being pretty special, from the likes of Trek (Emonda ALR), Specialized (Allez Smartweld), the venerable CAAD12, or even smaller brands, such as Tresca or Bowman.

-It has to be considered, quite possibly, the finest use of aluminium in a road bike.
-I should quantify that this is the flagship bike and the equipment on it is brilliant, but I’m now itching to try the CAAD13 in its more modest variants.
+This new CAAD13, however, is on another level still and has to be considered quite possibly the finest use of aluminium in a road bike and I’m now itching to try the CAAD13 in its more modest variants.
 It’s even got me excited to try the rim brake-equipped models too.

 Approaching two decades of testing bikes, Warren can be found on a daily basis riding and exploring the road and off roads of Wiltshire’s Salisbury Plain in the UK.
 That’s when he’s not travelling the world to test the latest kit, components and bikes.